tews-code/operating-system-in-1000-lines/website/en/10-process.md

 >
 > Callee/Caller saved registers are defined in [Calling Convention](https://riscv.org/wp-content/uploads/2015/01/riscv-calling.pdf).
 Compilers generate code based on this convention.

 Next, let's implement the process initialization function, `create_process`.
-It takes the entry point as a parameter, and returns the `pid` of the created `Process` struct:
+It takes the entry point as a parameter, and returns the `pid` of the created `Process` struct.

+First we create an array of processes protected by a SpinLock and `PROCS`, and add some helper functions.
+Then we use `PROCS` when creating a new process:

 ```rust [kernel/src/process.rs]
 use crate::spinlock::SpinLock;